Skip to the content

 You will need to complete our online documentation which includes forms for an inventory of your shipment, insurance on your shipment, power of attorney and, for personal effects and household items, completion of the relevant Customs form.

-You will need to upload scans of your passport: the picture page and your visa page, Power of Attorney, and a photograph of yourself with your open passport showing the picture page.
+You will need to upload scans of your passport: the picture page and your visa page.
 Also, Chinese nationals from the mainland must provide a copy of their Chinese ID card for customs clearance.

 Upon your arrival in China, you will need to declare your unaccompanied baggage so take the RED Channel at the airport and present your completed “Customs Baggage Declaration Form for Incoming Passengers” to the Customs officer.
 The Declaration must be stamped by Customs at the airport.